-This page describes the approximate performance that Cloud Spanner can provide under optimal conditions, factors that can affect performance, and tips for testing and troubleshooting Spanner performance issues.
+This page describes the approximate performance that Spanner can provide under optimal conditions, factors that can affect performance, and tips for testing and troubleshooting Spanner performance issues.

 Performance for typical workloads